pierreklintefors/ikaros-3/README.md

         -w (webui_port): port for ikaros WebUI [8000]

-        filename(s) :   ikg-file to load
+        filename :   ikg-file to load

-All parameters have can be set in the top element of the ikg-file as well.
+All parameters can be set in the top element of the ikg-file as well.

 ## Timing